otifsolutions/laravel-airtime/README.md

 \OTIFSolutions\Laravel\Settings\Models\Setting::set('dtone_service', 'bool');
 ```

-*After all, run the migrations using :arrow_down:*
+*After all, run the migrations using this command :point_down:*

 ```